lauramcastro/lauramcastro.github.io/README.md

 - Added [collection for publications][ref-collections].
 - Added page for teaching activities + collection for student projects.
 - Added collection for dissemination activities.

-Current task: collections for projects.
+- Added collection for projects.

+To do: archive for activities, projects, publications and student projects.

 [ref-collections]: https://www.csrhymes.com/development/2017/10/27/multiple-post-types-in-jekyll.html